debs-obrien/debbie.codes/content/articles/pagination-in-nuxt-content.md

 ```

 We also need to add a computed property to filter the articles by the selected Tag.
 Using the `.filter()` method it will go through each article to see if the selected Tag, which we get from our route params, is found inside the tags array that is added to the yaml of each article.
-The tags array looks something like this `tags: [Nuxt, All]`.
+The tags array looks something like this `tags: [nuxt, All]`.

 ```js
     computed: {